Dear worldwide inline skaters,

 Kindergarten children (3-6):

 For transport in carriages see above.
-To make them skating the whole track is nonsense, in my humble opinion.
-Take them with you to the action areas in the event zone during the Family Blade Nights, and be patient.
+To make them skating the whole track is not very reasonable, in my humble opinion.
+Be patient.
 They will detect this beautiful sport soon enough.

 School children (6-14):

 My advice is to refrain from taking them with you during the night, but it's up to you.
-Instead feed them with the hope for a Family Blade Night, which is in fact are not during the night, but in the afternoon.
-In 2011 there will be two Family Blade Nights on 23th of May (Whit Monday) and 15th of August.
 If you are interested in the happiness of your sprout, check in advance that your beloved is able and motivated to skate for at least one hour without a break (this is usually not the case for children younger than 10 years).
 Let him/her do the tour only if this is the case.
 Otherwise you are doing your familial relations no favour.

 Dating&Skating:

-Being married to the same woman for more than an seventh of a century now, I am not the ultimate expert in this area.
-My wife is more jealous on the time I am spending for the Bladenights - and for this website - than on all the young, good-looking, intelligent and humorous female skaters which meet at every Bladenight (The same characteristics are probably also present at the skating men, but I do no pay so much attention).
+Being married to the same woman for more than a fourth of a century now, I am not the ultimate expert in this area.
+My wife is more jealous on the time I am spending for the Bladenights - and for this website - than on all the young, good-looking, intelligent and humorous male and female skaters which meet at every Bladenight.

 Munich Bladenight is definitely a very good opportunity to meet nice and funny people, but it is also convenient seen the other way around: If you would like to stay alone or just stay with the friends you are meeting without feeling like chased game, then the Bladenight is also a good place to go.